dgodovich/personal_logseq/pages/THE DIFFERENCE BETWEEN SPONTANEOUS AND BASE-ANALOGUE INDUCED MUTATIONS OF PHAGE T4.md

 - rII phenotype
 	- lack function necessary for phage growth in bacteria K, form r-plaques on bacteria B
 	- I think bacteria K is E.coli K12
+- T4 phage is lytic only
+	- So mutants occur during the replication of the phage?
+During packaging and replication?
+Can't be incorporated into the bacterial genome
+-